emmajanedrews/base-template/_posts/2017-04-12-tom-cafarella-best-deal-ever.md

 blogger_id: tag:blogger.com,1999:blog-5912202199970471220.post-7892405093484165170
 blogger_orig_url: http://www.tomcafarella.com/2017/04/tom-cafarella-best-deal-ever.html
 ---
-{% include youtube.html %}
+<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/317376607&amp;color=ff5500"></iframe>
-<span style="font-size: normal;"><span style="font-family: &quot;arial&quot; , &quot;helvetica&quot; , sans-serif;">Hear Tom Cafarella on the Deal Farm Podcast.
+Hear Tom Cafarella on the Deal Farm Podcast.
 Tom is co-founder of Ocean City Development – a real estate investing company that averages 100 deals a year in the Boston Market.
 Listen in as Tom shares his strategies and systems that make his lead generation so effective. afarella on the Deal Farm Podcast.
 Tom is co-founder of Ocean City Development – a real estate investing company that averages 100 deals a year in the Boston Market.
 Listen in as Tom shares his strategies and systems that make his lead generation so effective.